Gobind Preet Singh

-Inventory Parser and Cloud Ingestion Pipeline
+Inventory Ingestion and Review Pipeline

 Problem